-Around 98% of students who started college at Princeton graduate within six years.
+NOTE: Around 98% of students who start college at Princeton complete all the credits required within six years.

 Princeton offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |AP Credit Accepted||√|

 |IB Credits Accepted||√|

 Reminder: Princeton may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Princeton has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to fulfill a language requirement